 - Mix the tamari, lime juice, peanut butter, tahini and sweet chilli sauce in a small bowl.
 You will end up with a smooth paste.
 Set aside.

 - Add the oil to a wok and place over a high heat.
-Place the chicken into the wok and stir regularly to stop it from sticking - if you are using leftovers, simply cook for 3 minutes, if you are using raw chicken then ensure the chicken is cooked through before you add the veggies.
+If you are making the vegetarian version, skip to step 3, otherwise: place the chicken into the wok and stir regularly to stop it from sticking - if you are using leftovers, simply cook for 3 minutes, if you are using raw chicken then ensure the chicken is cooked through before you add the veggies.
 If using prawns, hold off and we'll pop these in right at the end.

 - Pop the sugar snap peas, spring onions and carrot into the wok with the chicken - stir the ingredients around for a few minutes (still over a high heat) until the spring onion has started to soften and the sugar snaps have turned bright green.